 Currently, WTS’ student body is comprised of students representing over 30 different denominations and faith communities.

-Winebrenner’s student body is made up of students from the following states: Indiana, Kentucky, Maryland, Michigan, New Mexico, Ohio and Pennsylvania.
+Winebrenner’s student body is made up of students from the following states: Delaware, Georgia, Indiana, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, Texas, and Washington.
+International students come from Canada, China, India, and Kenya.

 - Master of Divinity